dopeboy/dopeboy.github.io/_posts/2018-04-23-slack-bot-drive.md

 <img src="https://i.imgur.com/BdtyTSb.png"/>

 Last year, I [posted an offer](http://dopeboy.github.io/bot-for-a-cause/) to write a Slack bot for any company willing to donate $5000 to [ScriptEd](https://scripted.org/), a non-profit I volunteer for.
-I'm very proud to announce that [**Kleiner Perkins**](http://www.kpcb.com/) took up the offer and I just finished shipping a Slack bot for them.
+I'm very proud to announce that [**Kleiner Perkins**](http://www.kpcb.com/) took up the offer and we just shipped the bot last week.

 Here are a couple learnings from the journey: